elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 export PYTHONPATH="/PATH_TO_SGPP/lib:$PYTHONPATH"
 ```

-or by installing pysgpp in the local @c site-packages folder:
+or by installing pysgpp in the local 'site-packages' folder:

 ```console
 python setup.py install --user